filakhtov/gentoo-use-docs/net-misc/iputils.md

 ### doc
 This will execute `make html` that builds and installs documentation in HTML format.

+This flag can be enabled if there is a need for user facing documentation in the HTML format (similar to what manpages provide).

 ### filecaps
 Set `CAP_NET_RAW` capability on `ping`, `arping` and `clockdiff` binaries.
 Doing so will allow regular users to execute these commands.
 Otherwise elevated permissions will be required to run them.

+It is recommended to enable this flag so regular (non-root) users can use aforementioned tools.

 ### gcrypt
 Use `gcrypt` for Encryption and Authentication features of IPv6 stack for `ping6` tool.
 This flag does not make any changes if `ipv6` or `ssl` flags are disabled.